stephomi/nomadsculpt.com/manual/docs/tools.md

 ### ![](./icons/tool_drag.png) Drag
 The area under the brush will stick to the brush, allowing for elastic deformation.
 Unlike the move brush, the selection is continuously updated during the stroke, so it is possible to make longer, snake like objects, especially when Dynamic Topology is activated.

-`Normal` will move the area under the brush along the surface normal.
+THe sub mode is `Normal`, and will move the area under the brush along the surface normal.

 This brush is good for more loose, gestural shape changes.